tytydraco/yessleep/out/I_know_youre_not_supposed_to_meet_people_from_Reddit.md

 I knew that before I made the post.
-I knew that while I was typing “platonic only please,” and I definitely knew that when I added a selfie, which wasn’t my smartest choice, but I’d just gotten a cute haircut and my eyeliner finally matched on both eyes(!!).
+I knew that while I was typing “platonic only please,” and I definitely knew that when I added a selfie, which wasn’t my smartest choice, but I’d just gotten a cute haircut and I'd finally gotten my eyeliner to match on both eyes(!!).

 I was bored and restless and lonely and I was tired of bothering the same three friends with the same three complaints.
 I said I was looking for platonic friendships because the last person I met hurt me more than I wanted to admit.